TheYuriG/blog_lessons/discord_create_channels/README.md

 [_createvoicewithuserlimit.js_](https://github.com/TheYuriG/blog_lessons/blob/master/discord_create_channels/commands/createvoicewithuserlimit.js)

 There are a few key points that need to be talked about.
-The first of them is that we are not requiring the limit to be set (line 30).
+The first of them is that we are not requiring the limit to be set ([line 30](https://github.com/TheYuriG/blog_lessons/blob/4fc83cf7d08c20fc43cc0018d24db2eb9ff33ae1/discord_create_channels/commands/createvoicewithuserlimit.js#L30)).
 This allows the user to set a limit if they want but also allows the Channel to be unlimited if they don't.

 > _const voiceChannelUserLimit = interaction.options.getInteger('voiceuserlimit') ?? undefined;_

-To avoid this causing an error when creating the [Voice Channel](https://discord.js.org/#/docs/discord.js/main/class/VoiceChannel), we check (in line 49) if a value was passed and, if .getInteger() returns us null, then then the [Javascript Nullish Coalescence](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Nullish_coalescing) operator "??" will set the value to undefined.
+To avoid this causing an error when creating the [Voice Channel](https://discord.js.org/#/docs/discord.js/main/class/VoiceChannel), we check ([line 49](https://github.com/TheYuriG/blog_lessons/blob/4fc83cf7d08c20fc43cc0018d24db2eb9ff33ae1/discord_create_channels/commands/createvoicewithuserlimit.js#L49)) if a value was passed and, if .getInteger() returns us null, then then the [Javascript Nullish Coalescence](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Nullish_coalescing) operator `??` will set the value to `undefined`.

 > _userLimit: voiceChannelUserLimit_